CSCI-362-02-2017/KMP/README.md

 ### We recommend that all commands are run using sudo permissions.
 #### First, clone this repo using the command, ```git clone https://github.com/CSCI-362-02-2017/KMP.git```
 ##### [Note: Github will require you to have access to this repo.
 Also Note: Some areas on certains machines have restricted permissions.
-We recommend that this repo is cloned in a location that doesn't have permission problems, if you are unsure, just clone the repo onto your desktop.]
+We recommend that this repo is cloned in a location that doesn't have permission problems.
+If you are unsure, just clone the repo onto your desktop.]
 #### Move into the install_scripts directory, using the command ```cd ./KMP/install_scripts```
 #### Run all 3 scripts (download_and_install_docker, download_and_install_atom, nvm_install).
 ##### ```sudo ./download_and_install_docker``` -- ```sudo ./download_and_install_atom``` -- ```sudo ./nvm_install```